 Maintaining and improving cognitive health—a top concern of older adults—is critical to increasing quality of life as people age.
-A 2015 Institute of Medicine report affirmed what emerging research has shown: While cognitive aging is not synonymous with cognitive disease, it is a public health issue that warrants action from many stakeholders.
+A 2015 report by the Institute of Medicine (now known as the National Academy of Medicine) affirmed what emerging research has shown: While cognitive aging is not synonymous with cognitive disease, it is a public health issue that warrants action by many stakeholders.
 The report identifies action steps that the public, the health sector, nonprofit and professional associations, government agencies, and the private sector (particularly in transportation and financial services) can take to maintain and improve cognitive health throughout the lifespan.
-The right policies can help people improve and maintain cognitive functioning and that address the needs of people with dementia, their caregivers, and the communities in which they live.
+The right policies can help people improve and maintain cognitive functioning.
+They can address the needs of people with dementia, their caregivers, and the communities in which they live.

 The nation’s health care system is in critical need of reform.
-The U.S. spends more on medical care than any other industrialized nation, yet falls short with regard to access, efficiency, equity, and outcomes.
-Research has identified serious and pervasive problems with quality of care, as well as disparities in access and treatment.
-Despite an increase in the number (and percentage) of insured individuals since the enactment of the Affordable Care Act ( ACA Comprehensive health care reform legislation passed by Congress and signed into law on March 23, 2010. ) in 2010, many people still lack coverage or have trouble affording it.
-Because reforming the health care system requires attention to many issues, implementing reform is a long-term endeavor that will require changes to the infrastructure; changes in expectations, behavior, and practices of all stakeholders and throughout the delivery system; ongoing research; and provider and consumer education.
+The U.S. spends more on medical care than any other industrialized nation.
+Yet, it falls short with regard to access, efficiency, equity, and outcomes.
+Research has identified serious and pervasive problems with quality of care.
+It has also identified disparities in access and treatment.
+The number and percentage of insured individuals have increased since the enactment of the Affordable Care Act (ACAThe ACA—the shortened abbreviation for the Patient Protection and Affordable Care Act— is comprehensive health care reform legislation enacted by Congress and signed into law on March 23, 2010. ) in 2010.
+However, many people still lack coverage or have trouble affording it.
+Reforming the health care system requires attention to many issues.
+Thus, implementing reform is a long-term endeavor that will require infrastructure changes; adjustments in expectations, behavior, and practices of all stakeholders and throughout the delivery system; ongoing research; and provider and consumer education.